trieu/leo-cdp-free-edition/README.md

 # leo-cdp-free-edition
-The binary build of Free Edition of LEO CDP for training purposes
+The binary build of LEO CDP Free Edition for training purposes